UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

       matplotlib==3.5.2
       pandas==1.4.2

-   - Check that the packages were installed.
+   - Check that the packages were installed
-   - Don't forget to deactivate afterwards.
+   - Deactivate the virtual environment

 .. solution:: Solution for UPPMAX
     :class: dropdown